TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Since mouse motions will probably be the bottleneck of network communication, both coords will usually be able to be sent in one byte
 	- Range would be 0 - 16
 	- There would be a bit flag for when it exceeds the range
+		- Which will actually be often and then we might use two bytes
+			- mouse motion should never really exceed 255
+				- will also make it harder to use aimbots that instantaneously change mouse location

 - file operations:
 	- import intercosm (either lua or int)